pantheon-systems/documentation/source/content/guides/wordpress-composer/02-wordpress-composer-managed.md

 ### Understanding the WordPress codebase

 Bedrock installs WordPress as a required package so updates can be managed by Composer.
 As such, the contents of the `wp-content` directory have been moved outside the WordPress codebase so changes can be made safely to files within those directories without conflicts.
+Learn more about [Bedrock's folder structure here](https://docs.roots.io/bedrock/master/folder-structure/).

 * Theme are installed into `web/app/themes/`.
 * Plugins are installed into `web/app/plugins`.